vapor/docs/3.0/docs/getting-started/routing.md

 ## Making a Router

 In Vapor the default Router is the `EngineRouter`.
-You can implement custom routers by implementing one conformant to the `Router` protocol.
+You can implement custom routers by implementing one conforming to the `Router` protocol.

 ```swift
 let router = try EngineRouter.default()
 ```

-There are two APIs available, one is supplied by the `Routing` library and a set of helpers is available in Vapor itself.

-We recommend using the helpers and will continue to describe those here.
+This is usually done in your [`configure.swift`](structure.md#configureswift) file.

 ## Registering a route

 Imagine you want to return a list of users when someone visits `GET /users`.
-Leaving authorization on the side, that would look something like this.
+Leaving authorization aside, that would look something like this.

 ```swift
 router.get("users") { req in